 Fly Racing started in 1998 with the production of handlebars and helmets, but parts, accessories and dirt bike outfits weren’t far behind.
 Even though Fly isn’t in our budget category, they’re historically affordable and proud of it.
 It comes as no surprise that Fly offers new riders a chance to get more into motocross without breaking the bank, and that’s always good news.
 Their dirt bike gear, especially their motocross clothing, is now their shining star.

 Along with helmets, Fly’s Zone Pro goggles have gotten an upgrade as well.
 This new update is complete with outriggers, improved thermofoam, tear off posts and a sturdy 45 millimeter adjustable strap.
 As far as apparel, Fly’s Lite kit has once again defined performance dirt bike gear with new 4 way stretch fabric and a front-side BOA system for functionality.
-For enhanced protection, the Evolution DST line provides a stretchy fit and heightened ventilation even with slightly thicker fabric.
+For enhanced protection, the protection line provides a stretchy fit and heightened ventilation whilst providing that all important extra safety from injury.

 Technology & Innovation: 6.5/10